-The average daytime sound level modeled for each phase of construction is provided in the maps in Figures 2 through 13 at the end of this memorandum.
-As shown in the maps, 60 dBA which is represented by the orange isoline largely remains on the Project property for each phase, although there are some locations during some phases where the 60 dBA isoline extends over neighboring properties.
-A summary of the model results across all 550 modeled receptors is provided in Table 2.
 Over the course of the 12-year build-out, there will be a total of 33 modeled receptors that exceed 60 dBA, and the most for any single phase is 15 receptors above 60 dBA during the 2028 phase.
 The highest modeled sound level at a receptor is 66 dBA which occurs in the 2031 phase at the cemetery north of the Project site.
 All modeled receptors that exceed 60 dBA are either commercial properties or the post office and cemetery north of the Project site.
 For 6 of the 12 years there are no receptors above 60 dBA.

 Model results are shown without mitigation measures implemented.
-Potential mitigation measures are identified in Table 4.
+Potential mitigation measures are identified in Table 4 and examples of mitigation measures that would bring sound levels to or below 60 dBA for each phase are shown in Figure 14 to 19.

-Although some receptors do exceed 60 dBA, all but one of the receptors (the cemetery) is a commercial use.
-Commercial use will be less sensitive to sound than residential uses.
-Due to the layout of the site, receptors with the highest modeled sound levels are also those that are currently most exposed to vehicle traffic sound and were most exposed to sound from the mall that currently occupies the site.
-Construction sound will also not be permanent.
+Although some receptors do exceed 60 dBA without mitigation, all but one of the receptors (the cemetery) is a commercial use.
+Commercial uses are typically less sensitive to sound than residential uses.
+Due to the layout of the site, receptors with the highest modeled sound levels are also those that are currently most exposed to traffic noise and were most exposed to sound from the mall that currently occupies the site.

+Construction sound will be temporary.
 Although it may have an impact on the same area in multiple years, the highest sound levels will not be experienced by the same receptors during every phase.
 Nevertheless, mitigation measures (as provided in Table 4) should be applied in areas closest to sensitive receptors during phases where sound levels are modeled to exceed 60 dBA.
 The level of mitigation achievable from Project fencing, berms, or portable noise barriers (at least 7 dB) should be adequate for most phases.